An Antipodean travel company serving World Travellers since 1983

 Sri Lanka tours for seniors

-An island nation adrift in the Indian Ocean, Sri Lanka offers endless stretches of idyllic beaches, verdant rainforests and jungles, dazzlingly green tea plantations and misty highland hills.
-As well as being abundant in natural beauty, Sri Lanka has a vibrant culture and compelling history just waiting to be explored on a Sri Lanka tour.
+An island nation adrift in the Indian Ocean, Sri Lanka offers endless stretches of idyllic beaches, verdant rainforests and jungles, a dazzlingly green tea plantation to view and ancient temples As well as being abundant in natural beauty, Sri Lanka has a vibrant culture and compelling history just waiting to be explored on a Sri Lanka tour.
 It is the perfect place to step off the beaten track and take in the country’s allure.
 Odyssey has been offering inclusive Sri Lanka package tours for small groups of retirees since 1983.

-Colombo, the capital, is a sprawling ocean city adjacent to the Indian ocean, of shady boulevards and colonial architecture that has an increasingly cosmopolitan side is where a Sri Lanka small group tour typically begins.
+Colombo , the capital, is a sprawling ocean city adjacent to the Indian ocean, of shady boulevards and colonial architecture that has an increasingly cosmopolitan side is where a Sri Lanka small group tour typically begins.
 But your Sri Lanka itinerary should include time up at Nuwara Eliya, for a piece of colonial Britain and a tea plantation or Anuradhapura for a reclining buddha and buddhist temple, the UNESCO world heritage site of Sigiriya rock fortress up on Sigiriya rock, now an ancient ruin and the ancient city below or cave temples in the National park.
 Explore stylish eateries, charming shops and the city’s bustling seafront.
-Galle, a city on the southwest coast, is a UNESCO World Heritage Site and for good reason.
-A historic city of grand Dutch-colonial buildings, majestic mansions and ornate mosques, Galle is known for Galle Fort, the fortified old city founded by Portuguese colonists in the 16th century who would visit Sri lanka for spice.
+Galle , an ancient city on the southwest coast, is a UNESCO World Heritage Site and for good reason.
+A historic town of grand Dutch-colonial buildings, majestic mansions and ornate mosques, Galle is known for Galle Fort, the fortified old city founded by Portuguese colonists in the 16th century who would visit Sri lanka for spice.
 It is an unmissable sight.
-In central Sri Lanka, you will find Kandy, the country’s cultural capital.
+In central Sri Lanka, you will find Kandy , the country’s cultural capital.
 Set amongst the country’s lush green hills and shrouded in mist, the powerful ancient Kingdom of Kandy was able to hold off the advancement of Portuguese and Dutch colonisers during the 16th and 17th century thanks to its less-accessible location.
 Here, discover the famous Temple of the Sacred Tooth Relic as well as colonial architecture and sprawling botanical gardens.